mynameisi/elasticsearchRAG/README.md

 - **Streaming Responses**: Real-time streaming via Server-Sent Events (SSE)
 - **Source Citations**: Shows which documents were used for each response
 - **Markdown Rendering**: AI responses are rendered with full markdown support
+- **Bilingual Support**: Works with both English and Chinese documents/queries

 **Requirements:**
 - Set `DASHSCOPE_API_KEY` in your `.env` file (get key from [DashScope Console](https://dashscope.console.aliyun.com/))

 **How it works:**
-1. User sends a message
+1. User sends a message (in English or Chinese)
-2. If RAG is enabled, relevant documents are retrieved from Elasticsearch using hybrid search
+2. If RAG is enabled, bilingual search retrieves relevant documents from ALL sources regardless of language
-3. Retrieved context is sent to Qwen LLM along with the user's message
+3. Retrieved context is sent to Qwen LLM with instructions to respond in the user's language
 4. Response is streamed back in real-time with source citations

+### Bilingual Search

+The RAG system supports **cross-language retrieval** - you can ask questions in any language and get answers from all your documents:

+- **Dual Search Strategy**: Combines semantic search with full-text search for cross-language coverage
+- **Language-Agnostic Retrieval**: Chinese queries can find English documents and vice versa
+- **Automatic Response Language**: AI responds in the same language as your question
+- **Mixed Source Synthesis**: Combines information from both Chinese and English sources

+Example:
+- Ask "What is functional programming?" → Gets context from both English FP book AND Chinese documents
+- Ask "应该问的三个问题" → Gets context from both Chinese AND English sources

 ### PDF Viewer